-The Graduate Student Internships for Career Exploration Program (GSICE) is a program at UCSF that allows graduate students to do internships outside of academic research.
-The goal of GSICE is to provide students with hands-on experience in appropriate career environments in order to help graduate students at UCSF make informed decisions about which of the many career paths to pursue post graduation.
+The GSICE Program supports PhD students to prepare, find, and succeed in experiential opportunities beyond academic research.
+The goal of GSICE is to provide students with hands-on experience in appropriate career environments so that they will make informed decisions about which of the many career paths to pursue post graduation.
 The Graduate Student Internships for Career Exploration program consists of two main components: the GSICE training component and the GSICE internship.

 Students of the GSICE Program are in good-standing in one of the following graduate programs at UCSF: Bioengineering, BMI, BMS, Biophysics, CCB, DSCB, Epidemiology, Global health, History of health sciences, Medical Anthropology, Neuroscience, Nursing, OCS, PSPG, Sociology, or TETRAD.